-The Columbia Delta Ridge was, without question, the warmest coat in our lineup.
-Made from 100% 650 down fill and equipped with the patented "Omni-heat" inner liner, this coat provides a great deal of insulation.
-The inner liner does wonders for trapping body heat inside the jacket.
-With a slightly thicker polyester outer shell that offers a great deal of wind resistance, the Delta Ridge had no trouble keeping our testers warm while wandering around alpine environments above 11,000 ft.
-The fit was on the slimmer side with a long torso that extended down past our waistline.
+The Columbia Delta Ridge was the warmest coat in our lineup.
+Made from 100% 650 down fill and equipped with the patented "Omni-heat" inner liner, it provides a great deal of insulation.
+The inner liner is specially designed to work with the insulation and retain body heat.
+With a slightly thicker polyester outer shell that offers a great deal of wind resistance, the Delta Ridge had no trouble keeping our testers warm while wandering around alpine environments above 11,000 feet.
+The fit was on the slimmer side, with a long torso that extended down past our waistline.
 The slim fit could only accommodate a thin fleece underneath, but given the warmth, it was more than adequate for most situations.

 Why You Should Trust Us